cloudfoundry/cf-networking-release/docs/07-network-policy-database-overview.md

 ## <a name="security-groups-tables"</a> Security Group Related Tables

-There are three tables storing information about security groups: security_groups, running_security_groups_spaces, and staging_security_groups_spaces.
+There are four tables storing information about security groups: security_groups, running_security_groups_spaces, staging_security_groups_spaces, and security_groups_info.

 ### <a name="security-groups-table"></a> security_groups